ThomasBersee/Duplicate_Detection/README.md

 # Duplicate_Detection

 This project is an assignment for the course "Computer Science For Business Analytics (FEM21037)" from the Erasmus University of Rotterdam.
 The code contains a duplication detection method which uses Locality-Sensitive Hashing (LSH) and Agglomerative Clustering using the Jaccard similarity measure.
 The data consists of 1624 TV advertisements.
+The code can be used without any modification if the data is in the right format (excel).

 The code is structered as follows: